Plynk investment app Download App

 Dollar-based investing

 Dollar-based investing allows you to invest by the dollar rather than by the share and can be a good example of micro-investing.
 So instead of buying 10 shares of a company, you can buy $50 of a company.
 This method, otherwise known as buying fractional shares, allows you to match how much you invest with the money available in your account.
-On Plynk, you can buy fractional shares of stocks, ETFs, and mutual funds through dollar-based investing.
+Through the Plynk app, you can buy fractional shares of stocks, ETFs, and mutual funds through dollar-based investing.